 Being a councillor is highly rewarding.
 No other role gives you a chance to make such a huge difference to the quality of life of people in your local area and to influence the way issues are dealt with locally.

-Councillors play an important role in ensuring their community's needs are met by making sure that the voices of their residents are heard and representing their views accordingly.
+Councillors play a vital role in ensuring their community's needs are met by making sure that the voices of their residents are heard and representing their views accordingly.
 Councillors work closely with the communities in their area to improve the quality of life for all residents and they have responsibility for a wide range of issues such as the environment, prosperity, equalities and social inclusion.

-Councillors are likely to be involved in a wide variety of duties:
+Councillors are likely to be involved in a wide variety of duties including:

-There are no formal qualifications that you need to become a councillor, but you do need to meet some legal criteria to be eligible to stand for office.
-If you meet these criteria and you have an interest in the future of local services and feel passionately about your local area then you may wish to consider standing for election.
+There are no formal qualifications that you need to become a councillor!
+However, you do need to meet some legal criteria to be eligible to stand for office.
+If you meet these criteria, have an interest in the future of local services, and feel passionately about your local area then you may be exactly what East Suffolk needs.